nieejl/TimeRecorder/README.md

 * Refactor Time-recording features out of the viewmodel.
 * Refactor WPF view-components into UserControls.
 * Create OnWindowMovedHandler forcing location of Detail Window to
-* Retrieve any non-finished timer on start and continue
+* Retrieve any non-finished timer on start.
 * Hide EndDate/Time field from detail-view when timer is still running
+* Implement synchronisation of data.
+* Improve the searchbox for Projects.
 * Unit Testing:
-    * Web-API
     * What's missing in repositories (eg. mock savechanges),
     * Server-repository
+    * Try out AutoFixture
-* Implement synchronisation of data.
+    *
-* Improve the searchbox for Projects.

 ## Todo Long term
 * Expand database, so application works for more than a single user.